-- Beverages: non-alcoholicCelebrateEat & DrinkGirls Night InMother's DayTea Party
+Beverages: non-alcoholicCelebrateEat & DrinkFeaturedGirls Night InMother's DayTea Party

 Take your favorite tea flavor with you when you leave the house with this handmade felt travel pouch that fits perfectly into your purse.

-- BakingBreakfast and BrunchCakes , Cupcakes, and Cake PopsCelebrateDessertsEat & DrinkTea Party
+BakingBreakfast and BrunchCakes , Cupcakes, and Cake PopsDessertsEat & DrinkTea Party

-This delicious mandarin and coconut loaf with a citrus glaze is perfect for tea time with friends.
+This delicious homemade mandarin and coconut loaf with a citrus glaze is perfect for afternoon tea with friends.

 Sometimes, simple is best.

 Sometimes, you get caught up all too quickly when entertaining at home, trying to make sure that everything is perfect, but not really enjoying the moment.

 Whether it's preparing elaborate dishes, cleaning your house, or pulling together a fancy table, it can become overwhelming very quickly.
 If you are having a few girlfriends over though keep it simple, enjoy the moment and be present, instead of spending your time in the kitchen prepping, baking, and cleaning up.

 Inspiration can come from the simplest of things.
 These vibrant salad plates are part of the Lina Cherry collection from Villeroy & Boch.

 Disclosure: This is a sponsored conversation written by me on behalf of Lipton Green Tea Superfruit